Free Trial

 Step one on the heels of any high impact vulnerability disclosure is to identify whether your systems are susceptible to the vulnerability.
 You will want to prioritize that investigation across your internet-facing systems first, as these are the systems that are easily scanned and exploited directly from the internet.
 Your second priority should be your systems that support your business-critical functions, including those systems that process and store sensitive data and Personally Identifiable Information (PII).
 Once those systems are validated as not vulnerable, you should turn your attention to your systems that connect directly to third-party partner systems.
 You’ll want to ensure that if one of your partners is breached, attackers cannot move laterally from those external systems into yours.
 And finally, you will need to investigate systems not already covered by these initial priorities to identify any stragglers and close any gaps.

 The U.S. Cybersecurity and Infrastructure Security Agency (CISA) provides some good guidance here on how to identify what systems are vulnerable.
 It also provides recommendations on how to mitigate vulnerable systems.
-There are multiple tools that have become available to help you identify these affected systems (including some great tools from Fidelis Cybersecurity!).
+There are multiple tools that have become available to help you identify these affected systems (including some great tools from Fidelis Security!).
 As a word of caution, you will want to ensure that those tools are from reputable and trusted sources.
 Attackers love to use these types of events to propagate malware through “free tools.”

 Step Two: Apply Mitigations